RobinWitt/RobinWitt/README.md

 # Welcome to my profile!

 My name is **Robin** and I'm based in *Leipzig*.
 My favourite activity is bouldering, which I started in 2019.
 But I really got sucked into it 2021 when I was watching competitions and began to train.
+This year i went to *Innsbruck* to watch the Boulder&Lead World Cup live.
+It was very inspiring to see the athletes in person.

 Here is a list of other stuff i'm into:
 - gravelbiking